api3dao/old-api3-docs/docs/airnode/v0.4/reference/specifications/reserved-parameters.md

 If the response is a literal value (i.e., not a JSON object) and `_path` is not provided or is an empty string (needed for
 [encoding multiple values](reserved-parameters.md#encoding-multiple-values)),
-Airnode will use the the API response itself to fulfill the request.
+Airnode will use the API response itself to fulfill the request.

 :::warning Beware the separator